HFT 101: Understanding High-Frequency Trading in 2023

-What Is HFT?
+What is HFT?

 High-frequency trading (HFT) gained prominence with the advent of incentives offered by exchanges to companies that added liquidity to the market.
 For instance, the New York Stock Exchange (NYSE) introduced Supplemental Liquidity Providers (SLPs) following the liquidity concerns that arose after the collapse of Lehman Brothers in 2008.
 The NYSE incentivizes companies by providing fees or rebates for adding liquidity, resulting in substantial profits due to the high number of daily transactions.